Should I Wear a Tie to an Interview?

 However, it's not a strict requirement, and if you prefer not to wear one, it won't negatively impact your interview.
 The focus should be on presenting yourself professionally and confidently during the interview.

-Finally, follow these three tips to find the right tie for your interview.
+Here are three key tips to help you select the perfect tie for your interview:

-A Color That Fits Your Outfit and the Company
+1. Choose a Color That Complements Your Outfit and the Company

-Choose a Tie With the Proper Size for Your Build
+3. Pick the Right Tie Size for Your Build

 What About Your Dress Shirt?